 As shown in Section~\ref{upperboundexplicitverification}, the circuit-based model somewhat counterintuitively admits the same PSPACE upper bound as the explicit model.
 The reduction for the circuit-based system, however, uses a single-agent system as opposed to the multi-agent reduction in Lemma~\ref{explicitverficationlowerboundlemma}.
 This suggests that the complexity of reasoning about circuits is the primary source of the problem's hardness, rather than the complexity of reasoning about the interactions of multiple agents.
 Therefore, it is worthwhile to note that the lower bound presented in this section shows some parallels with results in the literature that address the complexity of verification with circuits; c.f.~\cite{OBDDcomplexity}.
 Since the upper bound for the circuit-based-model verification matches the upper bound for explicit-model verification, we reduce from the same problem as in Section~\ref{lowerboundexplicitverification}.

 \begin{problem*} Given a deterministic Turing Machine $M$ and a natural number $n \in \mathbb{N}$ written in unary, does $M$ accept the empty tape using at most $n$ cells? \end{problem*}

 Although we reduce this to verification of an $\Omega$-NE in a $1$-agent system, this time, however, we \emph{do not} use a model-gap argument (as defined in Section~\ref{realizabilitydiscussion}).
 This point will be explicitly discussed in Section~\ref{verificationdiscussion}.
-As before, the full details are given in the Appendix in Section~\ref{circuitlowerboundverificationappendix}. \begin{lemma} The machine $M$ accepts the empty tape in at most $n$ iff the strategy profile $\pi$ is an $\Omega$-NE in the one-agent system $\mathcal{G}$. \end{lemma}
+As before, the full details are given in Section~\ref{circuitlowerboundverificationappendix}. \begin{lem} The machine $M$ accepts the empty tape in at most $n$ iff the strategy profile $\pi$ is an $\Omega$-NE in the one-agent system $\mathcal{G}$. \end{lem}